 My first and last date with a loud talker

-We exchanged e-mails for a week before we spoke on the phone.
+We exchanged e-mails for a few days before we spoke on the phone.

 He was entertaining – seemingly, we had a lot in common and good rapport.
 He (Dave, 55, Walnut Creek resident, entrepreneur, consultant) suggested we meet halfway between our two homes at the “1968 Exhibit” at the Oakland Museum.

 We met at the museum entrance and each bought our own ticket.

 We agreed to first view The Day of the Dead Altars.
 As we entered the hallowed space with muted light and a number of beautiful, sentimental art altars- celebrating fallen heroes, friends and every day saints.